maxday/documentation/content/en/logs/guide/lambda-logs-collection-troubleshooting-guide.md

 kind: documentation
 ---

-## Logs from lambda functions are not visible in Log Explorer page

-See the [Datadog-AWS Log integration][1] to configure your environment.
+If you don't see logs forwarded from a lambda function in the Log Explorer, see the [Datadog-AWS Log integration][1] to configure your environment.
 If you still do not see your logs, double-check the following points:

 There are some common issues that can come up when configuring the AWS Lambda function to forward logs to Datadog.
 Below are some troubleshooting steps to try if you are using the Lambda function and your logs aren't reaching Datadog.
 If you continue to have trouble after following these steps, [contact support][2] for further assistance.

-## Check if logs are reaching the Live Tail
+## Are your logs sent to Datadog?

 1. Navigate to the [Log Explorer's Live Tail View][3].
 2. In the Search Bar, use a filter to limit the Live Tail View to just the logs coming from your lambda function.
 Some common search queries are: